What is the Cost of an Uncontested Divorce in Georgia?

 We have tailored our process to produce an affordable uncontested divorce.
 We always represent our clients in uncontested divorces for a low,flat fee.
 You will know exactly what you will pay for your uncontested divorce in Georgia before we start the process.
 There are no hidden fees or costs.

 While our fees do not include court costs, we tell you exactly what the court costs will be for your divorce case during out initial consultation.

 Inexpensive Georgia Divorce:

+Yes.
 Whenever possible, we e-file the uncontested divorce documents for our clients.
-E-filing saves a lot of time and helps us move a divorce through the court system much more efficiently.
+E-filing saves time and helps us move the uncontested divorce through the court system much more efficiently.
+E-filing costs slightly more than manual filing but it is well worth the small additional cost.
 Not all counties permit e-filing yet.
-However, the list of counties that still require manually filing a divorce case is getting shorter.
-E-filing costs more than manual filing but it is well worth the small additional cost.
+However, only a few of the counties in which we practice still require manually filing a divorce case.

 What it the Total Cost of an Uncontested Divorce?